cvs-health/testilo/README.md

 If you use Testilo to perform a battery of tests on multiple targets, you may want a single report that compares the total scores received by the targets.
 Testilo can produce such a _comparative report_.

 The `compare` module compares the scores in a collection of scored reports.
 Its `compare()` function takes three arguments:
-- a template
+- a comparison template
 - a comparison function
 - an array of scored reports

-The template is an HTML document containing placeholders.
+The comparison template is an HTML document containing placeholders.
 A copy of the template, with its placeholders replaced by texts, becomes the comparative report.
 The comparison function defines the rules for replacing the placeholders with texts.
 The Testilo package contains a `procs/compare` directory, in which there are subdirectories containing pairs of templates and modules that export comparison functions.
 You can use one of those pairs, or you can create your own.

 ### Invocation